-We calculated the FRS using the sex-specific formulas derived originally from Cox proportional-hazards models in a 2008 paper by D'Agostino et al. using the 7 variables above.
-The NEJM Challenge coordinators confirmed that the D'Agostino et al. regression model (hereafter referred to as the "true" model) was appropriate for calculating the 10-year risk used in SPRINT (personal communication).
+We calculated the FRS using the sex-specific formulas derived originally from the Cox proportional hazards models in a 2008 paper by D'Agostino et al using the seven variables above.4 The NEJM Challenge coordinators confirmed that the D'Agostino et al's regression model (hereafter referred to as the 'true' model) was appropriate for calculating the 10-year risk used in SPRINT (personal communication).

 The continuous variables were (natural) log-transformed.
-Regression coefficients for each variable (Table 1) were calculated via the Cox model in the D'Agostino paper.
-If we represent the variables as $X_i$ ( $X_1$ is log(age), $X_2$ is log(total cholesterol), etc.) and their corresponding coefficients as $\beta_i$ , then for each patient we can form the linear combination of the above variables and coefficients, given by $\sum \beta_i X_i$ .
-With this calculated, the final risk score for women is given by and for men by
+Regression coefficients for each variable (table 1) were calculated via the Cox model in D'Agostino's paper.
+If we represent the variables as X_i (X_1 is log(age), X_2 is log(total cholesterol), etc) and their corresponding coefficients as β_i , then for each patient we can form the linear combination of the above variables and 6

+Table 1Regression coefficients for Cox regression modelused to predict cardiovascular disease risk4 coefficients, given by $\sum \beta_i X_i$.
+With this calculation, the final risk score for women is given by